Resortlife Maldives

 Long before the islands have a name, they are the world's money factory.
 Fishermen rake Cypraea moneta from shallow lagoons with palm-frond traps.
 The shells travel in coconut-matting bundles to Bengal, the Swahili coast, and across the Sahara — the epicentre of history's first truly global currency.

-The money cowrie (Monetaria moneta) bred in the warm, predator-free lagoons of Haddhunmathi, Huvadhu and Ari atolls in quantities unmatched anywhere on earth.
-For over a thousand years, the Maldives held a near-monopoly on the world's earliest fiat currency.
+The money cowrie, Monetaria moneta, bred in the warm, predator-free lagoons of Haddhunmathi, Huvadhu and Ari atolls in quantities matched nowhere else on earth.
+Small, glossy and almost impossible to forge, it was nature's answer to the minted coin — and for over a thousand years the Maldives held a near-monopoly on it.

-The harvest was ancient and systematic.
-Branches of coconut palm were laid in the shallows; the snails crawled onto the fronds; the fronds were hauled ashore and left until the organic matter decayed, leaving pristine white shells.
-Ibn Battuta noted that the Sultanas kept royal depots bulging with them — the medieval equivalent of a central bank vault.
+The method was ancient and patient.
+Fishermen laid branches of coconut palm in the shallows; the snails crawled onto the fronds; the fronds were hauled ashore and left in the sand until the flesh decayed, leaving pristine white shells behind.

-Arab, Persian and Yemeni ships carried Maldivian cowries as ship ballast across the Arabian Sea, exchanging them for Bengali rice that sustained the Maldivian population.
-By the 16th and 18th centuries, Portuguese and other European traders had co-opted the network, pumping Maldivian shells into West Africa where they became the primary reference currency in the transatlantic slave trade.
+Arab, Persian and Yemeni ships carried Maldivian cowries as ballast across the Arabian Sea, trading them for the Bengali rice that fed the islands.
+By the 16th and 18th centuries, Portuguese and other European traders had co-opted the network, pumping Maldivian shells into West Africa, where they became a reference currency of the transatlantic slave trade.

 “